desmos-labs/desmos/x/reports/spec/02-concepts.md

 The ID of the reported post.

 ## Reason
-A Reason is the structure representing the motivation behind a report.
+A reason is the structure representing the motivation behind a report.

 ### Subspace ID
 The [subspace] ID indicates the ID of the Dapp where the reason lives.